 A vacuum with a good filtration system—a vacuum with a HEPA filter, for example—will not release contaminants that you have just vacuumed back into the air, rendering your chore of cleaning entirely pointless.

 Starting with those two features can make you find the right vacuum for you.
-But if you need help, we’ve gathered the top 10 best vacuums for 2021 for you to review and for you to see what’s out there.
+But if you need help, we’ve gathered the top 10 best vacuums for you to review and for you to see what’s out there.
 Even if you don’t purchase a vacuum on our list, at least it will inspire you to whittle down your selection.

-The Best Vacuums for Cleaning Your Home of 2022
+The Best Vacuums for Cleaning Your Home

 Shark Navigator NV356E: Best Overall Upright Vacuum